 Having tolerance to opioids (not a criterion when use is medically appropriate)

-Treatment of Opioid Use Disorder and Rehabilitation
+Treatment and Rehabilitation for Opioid Use Disorder

 For maintenance, buprenorphine or methadone